Philippines establishes coast guard outposts in disputed sea

-MANILA, Philippines (AP) — The Philippines has established three coast guard outposts on three islands in the disputed South China Sea to monitor ship movements and promote safety, coast guard officials said Friday, amid increasing maritime tensions with China.
+MANILA, Philippines (AP) — The Philippines has established three coast guard outposts on three islands in the disputed South China Sea to monitor ship movements and promote safety, officials said Friday, amid increasing maritime tensions with China.

 The move reinforced the presence of Filipino troops on the islands in the hotly contested Spratly archipelago and will likely be frowned upon by Beijing, which has claimed the disputed waterway virtually in its entirety.

-China has protested any new constructions in the region although it has transformed seven disputed reefs into military-guarded island bases in past years, alarming rival claimant states and the United States, which has no territorial claims but deploys its Navy and Air Force for patrols to ensure freedom of navigation and overflight in the contested waters.
+China has protested any new constructions in the region although it has transformed seven disputed reefs into military-guarded island bases in past years, alarming rival claimants and the United States, which has no territorial claims.
+The U.S. Navy and Air Force have been patrolling the area to ensure freedom of navigation and overflight in the contested waters.

-Coast guard Admiral Artemio Abu said the outposts on the islands, which were established this week, would be manned by coast guard personnel and equipped with radio communications that could report any incident to the coast guard headquarters in Manila.
-Abu did not specify how many personnel would be stationed at the new outposts but said it’s the largest deployment of coast guard personnel in the disputed region so far.
+Coast guard Adm.
+Artemio Abu said the outposts on the islands, which were established this week, will be staffed by coast guard personnel and equipped with radio communications to report any incidents.
+Abu did not specify how many personnel will be stationed at the new outposts but said it’s the largest deployment in the disputed region so far.

 “Through these command observation posts, we improve our capabilities in promoting maritime safety, maritime search and rescue, and marine environmental protection,” Abu said in a statement.